 What is an expert witness?

 An expert witness is someone with specialized knowledge in a particular area that gives evidence for one party at the hearing.
-For example, if your case is about a disability that requires accommodation, you could ask a doctor who specializes in that disability to testify about how to accommodate your disability.
+For example, if your case is about a disability that requires accommodation, you could ask a doctor who specializes in that disability to testify about how your disability could be accommodated.

-The respondent’s documents and will-say statements will be helpful to you as you further prepare your case.
+The respondent’s documents and witness statements will be helpful to you as you prepare your case.
 You can use the documents provided by the other parties if you think they will help you prove your facts.
-You can use the will-say statements to prepare questions for the respondent’s witnesses.
+You will be able to ask questions to the respondents witnesses during the hearing, so you can use their summary to prepare.

 Does the Tribunal sometimes change the deadlines for documents or witness lists?

 Occasionally the Tribunal may provide different deadlines for documents or witness lists.
 If this is the case, you will be given direct instructions about this by the Tribunal.
 If you want a deadline changed, you must give the Tribunal a full explanation of why you need the change.
-You can make this request to the Tribunal through a Request for an Order During Proceedings (Form 10) found at the Tribunal website: https://tribunalsontario.ca/hrto/
+You can make this request to the Tribunal through a Request for an Order During Proceedings (Form 10).

 How do I calculate the deadline for my documents, witness list and summaries?

 The Tribunal’s Rules specify that you should count using calendar days, not business days.
 This means that you must count every day of the week, including the weekends.
-When you are requested to do something by a certain day, you do the time calculation (i.e., count the days) by excluding the first day and including the last.
+When you are requested to do something by a certain day, count the days by excluding the first day and including the last.

 List of arguably relevant documents (Rule 16.1):